-In response to the analysis of data and feedback from educational partners, the district has made several adjustments to the actions and metrics under Goal 3, which aims to provide students with access to social-emotional programs through multi-tiered system of supports designed to focus on social-emotional health, engagement with peers, family, and community, and develop staff to support students in these areas.
+In response to the analysis of data and feedback from educational partners, the district has made several adjustments to the actions and metrics under Goal 3.
+The metrics added to Goal 3 also target the school sites with student groups with the lowest performing outcomes in Chronic Absenteeism, and Suspensions from the 2023 California School Dashboard to measure effectiveness of the actions.
+This goal aims to provide students with access to social-emotional programs through multi-tiered system of supports designed to focus on social-emotional health, engagement with peers, family, and community, and develop staff to support students in these areas.
 The following changes are designed to enhance the effectiveness and accuracy of measuring progress towards the goal.

 SEL & Behavioral PD and MTSS Social Emotional Learning Implementation (Actions 3.1 and 3.3): These actions were combined to focus on ongoing MTSS training for new staff while targeting tiered social-emotional and behavioral implementation and support for MTSS at 33 sites.
 By focusing on students tiered supports and strategies, we will ensure consistent research and evidence based social emotional and behavioral practices that improve students' self efficacy, an added metric to this action.
+Action 3.1 in the 24-25 LCAP.

 School Climate & Engagement and Student Engagement (Actions 3.7 and 3.8) These actions were integrated as part of the integrated supports that include school climate and engagement.
 By combining these actions, we aim to decrease chronic absenteeism which continues to be an area of growth for our district.
 By including personnel, PD, and resources that promote positive relationships for students who need social-emotional and/or behavioral support, we will also continue to maintain or decrease our suspension rate, currently at 1%.
+Action 3.6 in the 24-25 LCAP.